Geography of Nepal: Trans-Himalayan

 The main watershed between the Brahmaputra (called Yarlung Tsangpo in Tibet) and the Ganges system (including all of Nepal) actually lies north of the highest ranges.
 Alpine, often semi-arid valleys—including Humla, Jumla, Dolpo, Mustang, Manang and Khumbu—cut between Himalayan sub ranges or lie north of them.

-Some of these valleys historically were more accessible from Tibet than Nepal and are populated by people with Tibetan affinities called Bhotiya or Bhutia including the famous Sherpas in Kumbu valley near Mount Everest.
+Some of these valleys historically were more accessible from Tibet than Nepal and are populated by people with Tibetan affinities called Bhotiya or Bhutia including the Sherpas in Kumbu valley near Mount Everest.
 With Chinese cultural hegemony in Tibet itself, these valleys have become repositories of traditional ways.
 Valleys with better access from the hill regions to the south are culturally linked to Nepal as well as Tibet, notably the Kali Gandaki Gorge where Thakali culture shows influences in both directions.

 Permanent villages in the mountain region stand as high as 4500 m with summer encampments even higher.
 Bhotiyas graze yaks, grow cold-tolerant crops such as potatoes, barley, buckwheat and millet.
-They traditionally traded across the mountains, e.g., Tibetan salt for rice from lowlands in Nepal and India.
+They traditionally traded across the mountains, including Tibetan salt for rice from lowlands in Nepal and India.
 Since trade was restricted in the 1950s they have found work as high altitude porters, guides, cooks and other accessories to tourism and alpinism.